 Students participating in an Honors College Learning Abroad or Learning Away program are eligible to apply for funding opportunities.
-Honors College students who are in good academic standing are eligible for some scholarship support, regardless of financial need.
-All scholarship decisions are determined by committee.
-Students are strongly encouraged to draft their personal statement prior to completing the online application.
+Honors College students in good academic standing are eligible for some scholarship support, regardless of financial need.
+All scholarship decisions are determined by committee and are subject to approval by the director of the Office of Global Engagement & Special Programs and the dean of the Honors College.
+Students are strongly encouraged to draft their personal statement before completing the online application.

 Lerner Family Fund Scholarship

 The Lerner Family Fund Scholarship is considered gap funding and is the primary learning abroad scholarship offered by the Honors College.
 Honors College students who are in good academic standing are invited to apply.